The Kunze Kode

 So what kind of music would be Kunze coded?

 I admit that I generally prefer challenging over easily accessible music.
-It’s just my nature, I guess – I seem to value unpredictability more than familiarity.
+It’s just my nature, I guess – I value unpredictability more than familiarity.
 I favor instrumental over vocal music, with some notable exceptions, which I’m going to return to later.

 I am not too interested in the most popular records.
 Instead, I gravitate towards those records that might feel a little strange at first.
 They’re often dubbed with terms like experimental, alternative, or avant-garde.
 These are just words though, and they obscure what this music means to me.
 While I enjoy digging into the heady concepts behind many of these records, I have just as much fun listening to Ornette Coleman as someone else might have singing along to a Top 40 radio song.